RCoeurjoly/Brain-friendly-language-materials/README.md

 Some of these are:

-Strict control of vocabulary (introduction of new words) Use of pictures
+Strict control of vocabulary (introduction of new words), Use of pictures,
-Circling questioning
+Circling questioning, etc